 - Determine who on the team conducts first and second (sometimes third) round of interviews.
 Provide the list of interview questions to interviewer

-- Tip: Consider involving your Physician Engagement Lead for senior positions.
+- Tip: Consider involving your Engagement Partner for senior positions.

-- As a courtesy, provide phone or written notification for all unsuccessful candidates who have participated in a telephone or in-person interview.
+Notify unsuccessful candidates.
+Make a courtesy call / send an email to all candidates who participated in a telephone or in-person interview.

 - Telephone Interview Questions*

 - Bookkeeper Interview Questions*

 - Executive Director Interview Questions – First Round*